SeekStorm/SeekStorm/NGRAM_SEARCH.md

 If you strive for the best possible performance, there is no one-fits-all approach.

 Depending on the **query type** (union, intersection, phrase) and on the **term frequency** (posting list length) of your data,
-many optimizations can be applied: WAND, MAXSCORE, roaring bitmaps, SIMD, galloping.
+many optimizations can be applied: WAND, MAXSCORE, roaring bitmaps, SIMD, galloping, sharded index.
 Another interesting optimization is N-gram indexing.

 ### What are N-grams